BitByter359/CPShell/README.md

 Once extracted, run Install.bat as an administrator!
 I am not responsible for any damage caused to your computer, you are to use this at your own risk.
-We are still in beta v1.0 (Build 19) so don't expect much!
+We are still in beta v1.2 (Build 21) so don't expect much!

+# WARNINGS
+USE THIS PROGRAM AT YOR OWN RISK!
+Any damage caused to your computer (which is unlikely) is not at our fault, and remember that YOU are the one who decided to install CPShell.

+Thank you!
+-The Melnheads

 # CREDITS
 Site created by Watrmeln, additional info added by Disasterocks.